The Ultimate Merida, Mexico Travel Guide

 ADO Bus:

-• ADO is the main Mexican bus company throughout the entire country and most routes are safe for tourists.
+ADO is the largest Mexican bus company throughout the Yucatan Peninsula and most routes are safe for tourists.
 You can take an ADO bus from anywhere else in the Yucatan Peninsula to Merida.
 Prices vary depending on the time of year and time of departure.
-I arrived in Merida from Valladolid on ADO and the ride was around 2.5 hours.
+I arrived in Merida from Valladolid on ADO, and the ride was around 2.5 hours.

 Colectivo: